kwakuOfosuAgyeman/image-resizerjs/README.md

-# ResizerJs
+# Image-ResizerJs

-Resizerjs is a powerful Node.js module for resizing, converting, and applying basic edits to images.
+Image-ResizerJs is a powerful Node.js module for resizing, converting, and applying basic edits to images.
 Designed for simplicity and performance, it's ideal for a wide range of applications, from web development to batch processing for digital media.

 ## Features